getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

 |gf| has some limited meshing facilities which are described here.
 We are going to use them.
 However, there is no guaranty of the quality and conformity of the obtained mesh, so it is better to verify the mesh if you use |gf| meshing facilities.
 You can also use external meshers (GiD or Gmsh for instance) and import them (see :ref:`ud-load_save_mesh`).

 The geometry of the domain is supposed to be a rectangle with three circular holes (see :ref:`tut-fig-meshthermo`).
-The geometry is described thanks to some geometrical primitives and union/setminus operations (see :file:`src/getfem/getfem)_mesher.h` file.
+The geometry is described thanks to some geometrical primitives and union/setminus operations (see :file:`src/getfem/getfem_mesher.h` file).
 In the following, `h` stands for the mesh size and `2` is the degree of the mesh (this means that the transformation is of degree two, we used curved edges).

 ========== ===========================================================================